kainino0x/deqp-wasm-demo/README.md

 ## Viewing Test Results

 Each test run will produce a new `.qpa` file.
-These files can be loaded in [Cherry](https://android.googlesource.com/platform/external/cherry/+/master/README)'s "Results" tab.
+These files can be downloaded, then loaded in [Cherry](https://android.googlesource.com/platform/external/cherry/+/master/README)'s "Results" tab.
+Results between different test runs (different browsers, builds, etc.) can be compared in Cherry using the "Compare selected" functionality.
 (Tests cannot be executed in the web harness directly from Cherry.)

+**Tip:** `.qpa` files can be concatenated.
+For example, in order to get test results for `dEQP-GLES3` (which runs out of memory in the middle), I ran each subgroup of `dEQP-GLES3.functional` separately, then concatenated them all together (with `cat`) into one `.qpa` file.

 ## Known Issues

 * The tests in `dEQP-GLES3.functional` all run without crashing the harness, but (at least on some machines/browsers) it may run out of memory in the middle of a contiguous run.
-* Builds with more optimization flags load faster than RelWithDebInfo builds, but both run equally fast.
-There may be a better set of build flags than the one used for RelWithDebInfo.
 * There is no way to run GLES2 tests against WebGL 2.0.
 * All page state (including `.qpa` file output) is transient and will disappear if the page is reloaded or crashes.